ergoplatform/ergodocs/docs/mining/difficulty.md

 ### Challenges and Vulnerabilities with the Original Difficulty Adjustment

-While effective, the original Autolykos algorithm.
-It was vulnerable to rapid changes in hash rate.
+While effective, the original Autolykos algorithm was vulnerable to rapid changes in hash rate.
 For example, during periods of super-linear growth in hash rate, such as the ETH merge, the system would experience severe difficulty spikes.
 On the flip side, periods of low activity could result in considerable drops in difficulty.

 ### EIP37: Refining Autolykos for Better Responsiveness